Data Structures | Macros | Typedefs | Functions

 Inserts an element in the trie.

-void* tommy_trie_inplace_remove ( tommy_trie_inplace trie_inplace,
+TOMMY_API void * tommy_trie_inplace_remove ( tommy_trie_inplace trie_inplace,

 tommy_key_t key